-We aim to increase public awareness of domestic abuse so that the norm in our society is to recognise and challenge abusive behaviour.
-We’ll do this by providing information and support, by training professionals on how to provide and signpost support, and by using our resources to provide emergency accommodation and support for women and children who have experienced domestic abuse.”
+We aim to increase public awareness of domestic abuse so that the norm in our society is to recognise and challenge abuse.
+We do this by providing information and support, training professionals on how to provide and signpost support, and providing emergency accommodation and support for women and children who have experienced domestic abuse.

 We empower women to escape abusive situations and rebuild their lives.
-Our guidance services are open to you whatever your gender, religion, sexual orientation or ethnicity.
-We will do everything we can to sign signpost or refer people on to other specialist service through one of our partner organisations.
+Our services are open to you whatever your gender, religion, sexual orientation or ethnicity.
+We will do everything we can to help or signpost you to other specialist services through our partner organisations.

 Greenwich Women’s Aid was established in 1975 by a group of local, concerned and committed women.

-In 2009 the organisation joined Housing for Women 2013 we re-launched as Greenwich DVA Services and expanded our helpline services to support as many individuals from across London as possible.
+In 2009 the organisation joined Housing for Women.
+In 2013 we re-launched as Greenwich DVA Services and expanded our helpline services to support as many women from across London as possible.